RyanT5/prosper-website/content/join-us.md

 We welcome and encourage all students from the University of Edinburgh - regardless of year and degree - to apply.

-Applications for our Senior Analyst Programme is now open.
+Applications for our Senior Analyst Programme are now open.

 Follow this link to our application form: (https://forms.gle/bhqDnaawokbA6eju6)